 A car is highly recommended when visiting the Niagara Region.
 For those who prefer not to drive, there is taxi service between Niagara-on-the-Lake and Niagara Falls and St. Catharines.
 Rate information is available at 905-358-3232.
 There is also a regular bus service between Niagara Falls and the Fort George parking lot in Niagara-on-the-Lake.
 If you opt for this option, please call us prior to your arrival so we can arrange to pick you up at Fort George.

-While most shops, restaurants and theatres within Old Town are easily within a 20- to 30-minute walk from anywhere, regular shuttle service is available between Queen Street and the Community Centre, which is just a five-minute walk from Globetrotters Bed and Breakfast.
-This shuttle service also provides transportation between Niagara-on-the-Lake and the stores at The Outlet Collection.
+While most shops, restaurants and theatres within Old Town are easily within a 20- to 30-minute walk from anywhere, regular shuttle service is available between Queen Street and the Community Centre, which is just a three-minute walk from Globetrotters Bed and Breakfast.
+This shuttle service also provides transportation between Niagara-on-the-Lake and the stores at The Niagara Outlet Collection.
 During the summer months, the shuttle service also operates after 6 p.m. until 2 a.m. between the Community Centre and Old Town.

 In Niagara Falls, paid parking is available at the Falls parking lot, the Greenhouse and the Rapidsview parking lot.
 If you park at the latter, you can ride the free shuttle bus from the parking lot to the Falls and back.
 For information on the People-Mover System in Niagara Falls, visit www.niagaraparks.com/plan/peoplemover-buses.html